Vicsicard/top_contractors_denver_1_8_25/README.md

 - The application is deployed on Vercel.
 Monitor the deployment for any errors or warnings.

+## Project Status

+### Recent Updates
+- Implemented route groups in the Next.js application to organize API routes without affecting the URL structure.
+- Addressed build errors by focusing on file permissions and clearing the `.next` directory.

+### Current Work
+- Testing the build process and ensuring all dependencies and configurations are correct.
+- Documenting the steps taken to resolve issues and improve the project structure.

+### Future Plans
+- Complete the build process and verify application functionality.
+- Continue refining the codebase and documentation for better maintainability and clarity.

 ## Next Steps

 - Continue to optimize the application and address any remaining issues.